Spend $99, get free U.S. shipping*

 High blood pressure is known as the “silent killer” because there are no symptoms or signs and long-term, it increases the risk of heart disease and stroke.

-Fortunately, high blood pressure can be easily detected and with lifestyle changes and medication when necessary, it can be controlled.
-Make sure that you are attending regular physicals and that you have your blood pressure checked each time.
+The good news is that high blood pressure can be easily detected, and with lifestyle changes and medication when necessary, it can be controlled.
+Make sure to attend regular physicals and have blood pressure checked each time.

 Coronary artery disease

 Coronary artery disease (CAD) is the most common heart condition and the leading cause of death in the United States.
-It happens when the major blood vessels that supply blood to the heart — the coronary arteries — become damaged or diseased.
+It happens when the major blood vessels that supply blood to the heart, which are the coronary arteries, become damaged or diseased.
 CAD is usually caused by a buildup of plaque on the inner walls of the arteries due to high cholesterol levels over a long period of time.

 Signs and symptoms of CAD to look out for include: